 Paid Leave (4 hours) for Vaccinated Employees (All Employee Categories):

-This incentive leave benefit is available to all ISU employees (including non-benefited employees) who are actively employed by ISU and complete (or have completed) their COVID vaccination on or before November 30, 2021 (Note, this deadline has been extended since the previously announced deadline of August 31, 2021).
+This incentive leave benefit is available to all ISU employees (including non-benefited employees) who are actively employed by ISU and complete (or have completed) their COVID vaccination on or before December 31, 2021, and leave time must be used prior to January 31, 2022.
+(Note, these deadlines have been extended since initially announced).

 Paid Leave Options (Benefit-Eligible Employees Only)

 In addition to reasons for using annual leave or sick leave for a leave of absence as outlined in ISUPP 3070, Leave of Absence Policy for Faculty & Staff, benefit-eligible employees may use their regularly accrued vacation leave, sick leave, and/or compensatory time, if applicable, if they:

 - Are subject to a federal, state, or local quarantine or isolation order related to COVID-19;

 - Have been advised by a health care provider to self-quarantine related to COVID-19;

 - Are experiencing COVID-19 symptoms and are seeking a medical diagnosis;

 - Are caring for an individual subject to a federal, state, or local quarantine or isolation order related to COVID-19;

 - Are caring for an individual that has been advised by a health care provider to self quarantine because of COVID-19; or,